Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Amount of products.

 - *Price*
-Net price of product.
+Net price of a single product.

 - *Total price*
-Total price of product.
+Total price of all products.

 - *Date*
-Date in which the operation has taken place.
+Creation date of the document.

 - *Posting type*
 Type of operation.
 The following operations are available:
   - *Manual posting*
   - *Reservation*
   - *Waiting for picking*